 The Company's collaborative research agreements are generally terminable by its partners on short notice.
 Suspension or termination of certain of the Company's current collaborative research agreements could have a material adverse effect on the Company's operations and could significantly delay the development of the affected products.
-Continued funding and participation by collaborative partners will depend on the timely achievement of research and development objectives by the Company, the retention of key personnel performing work under those agreements and the successful achievement of clinical trial goals, none of which can be assured, as well as on each collaborative partner's own financial, competitive, marketing and strategic considerations.
+Continued funding and participation by collaborative partners will depend on the timely achievement of research and development objectives by the Company, the retention of key personnel performing work under those agreements and the successful achievement of research or clinical trial goals, none of which can be assured, as well as on each collaborative partner's own financial, competitive, marketing and strategic considerations.
 Such considerations include, among other things, the commitment of management of the collaborative partners to the continued development of the licensed products, the relationships among the individuals responsible for the implementation and maintenance of the collaborative efforts, the relative advantages of alternative products being marketed or developed by the collaborators or by others, including their relative patent and proprietary technology positions, and their ability to manufacture potential products successfully.
-In this regard, Boehringer Mannheim GmbH ("Boehringer Mannheim") recently terminated further development of and its license to OST 577, the most advanced product in development under the agreement with Boehringer Mannheim.
-In order to proceed with further clinical development of OST 577, the Company is dependent upon Boehringer Mannheim to transfer technical data, existing clinical supplies and other regulatory information related to OST 577 to the Company in a timely manner.
-There can be no assurance that Boehringer Mannheim will cooperate with the Company in providing any of such data, supplies or information in a manner that will permit the Company to easily or rapidly proceed with further clinical development of OST 577.
+In this regard, Boehringer Mannheim GmbH ("Boehringer Mannheim") recently returned all rights to OST 577 to the Company.
+Although a Phase IIa clinical study involving this antibody has recently been initiated, the Company remains dependent upon Boehringer Mannheim to transfer technical data, existing clinical supplies and other regulatory information related to OST 577 to the Company or to the FDA in a timely manner in order to facilitate further development of OST 577.
+There can be no assurance that Boehringer Mannheim will continue to cooperate with the Company in providing such data, supplies or information in a timely manner.
 In addition, Boehringer Mannheim has invoked the dispute resolution provisions under its collaborative research agreement to address the reimbursement of up to \$2.0 million for the Phase II study of OST 577 for the treatment of chronic hepatitis B ("CHB") conducted by Boehringer Mannheim.
 The Company is unable to predict the outcome of this proceeding but in any event has estimated and recorded a liability with respect to this matter.

 Further, in March 1998 Roche acquired Corange Limited, the parent company of Boehringer Mannheim.
-The Company has not been advised of any anticipated changes to the existing collaborative arrangement with the Company resulting from the completed acquisition.
-However, the Company expects that Roche will review the various drug development programs of the Company and Boehringer Mannheim, including those for the SMARTOAnti-L-Selectin Antibody and an antibody to an undisclosed cardiovascular target.
-The Company cannot predict the outcome or timing of such review or whether or not it will occur and in particular, whether Roche will decide to continue, modify or terminate the development program for these antibodies.
+The Company expects that Roche may terminate the various drug development programs of the Company and Boehringer Mannheim, including those for the SMART[Tm]Anti-L-Selectin Antibody and an antibody to an undisclosed cardiovascular target.
+The Company cannot predict the timing of Roche's determination to continue, modify or terminate the development program for these antibodies.
 In addition, Roche acquired 1,682,877 shares of the Company's common stock held by Corange which are no longer subject to contractual limitations on disposition.